CAFAudit/audit-service/caf-audit-service-container/README.md

 This is the alternative configuration with comma seperated list of Elasticsearch host names.

 ##### CAF\_ELASTIC\_PORT\_VALUE
-This is the alternative configuration for REST port of the Elasticsearch server listens on.e.g 9200.
+This is the alternative configuration for REST port of the Elasticsearch server listens on. e.g 9200.
 Default value: 9200.

 ##### CAF\_ELASTIC\_CLUSTER\_NAME
 Name of the Elasticsearch cluster. e.g. docker-cluster